dqops/dqo/docs/dqo-concepts/index.md

 # Key concepts overview

-These topics introduce the basic concepts of DQO.
+These topics introduce the basic concepts of DQOps.

  - **[Checks](./checks/index.md)**